maxvfischer/DIY-CNC-machine/README.md

 ![stepper_motor_cable_management_12](./images/build/frame/stepper_motor_cable_management_12.jpg)

-The cables from the X-axis stepper, Z-axis stepper and the Z-axis end-stop were bundled together into the same cable sock.
-The cable sock was cut at a length so that it reached through the X-axis cable chain, around the left side-plate and through the Y-axis cable chain.
+The wires from the X-axis stepper, Z-axis stepper and the Z-axis end-stop were bundled together into the same cable sleeve.
+The cable sleeve was cut at a length so that it reached through the X-axis cable chain, around the left side-plate and through the Y-axis cable chain.

-To simplify pushing the cables through the cable chains, the cables were taped together, leaving no loose ends to get stuck in the cable chains.
-This was needed as the cables were longer than the cable sock (to reach all the way to the small electronic box in the front of the CNC machine).
+To simplify pushing the wires through the cable chains, the wires were taped together, leaving no loose ends to get stuck in the cable chains.
+This was needed as the wires were longer than the cable sleeve (to reach all the way to the small electronic box in the front of the CNC machine).

-A cable tie was used to close the entrence of the cable sock.
+A cable tie (**O11**) was used to close the entrence of the cable sock.

 ![stepper_motor_cable_management_13](./images/build/frame/stepper_motor_cable_management_13.jpg)